-Parkland College's Harold and Jean Miner and Second Stage Theatres, musical ensembles, Giertz gallery, speech/debate team, radio and television stations, and student-staffed Applied Media Promotions and Perimeter Road Sound Recordings give Fine and Applied Arts students hands-on experience that prepares them for internships and employment.
+Parkland College's Harold and Jean Miner and Second Stage Theatres, musical ensembles, Giertz art gallery, speech/debate team, radio and television stations, and student-staffed Applied Media Promotions and Perimeter Road Sound Recordings give Fine and Applied Arts students hands-on experience that prepares them for internships and employment.
 FAA also hosts a number of annual events for students including the David Jones Persuasive Speech contest, graphic design and fine arts student juried exhibitions in The Donna Hyland Giertz Gallery, and a student-run theatre production that raises money for a memorial scholarship.
 In addition, partial-tuition scholarships are available each year by audition for communication, music, and theatre students, and partial scholarships, including the Underwood-Alger and Don Lake scholarships, are available to art and design students.

-AArt and Design, A.F.A 76
+Art and Design, A.F.A 78

-Art Education, A.F.A 77
+Art Education, A.F.A

-Communication, A.A 78
+Communication, A.A80

-Communication: Broadcast Technology, A.A.
-S 79
+Communication: Broadcast Technology, A.A.S81

-Communication: Media Arts and Production, A.A.S.
-80
+Communication: Media Arts and Production, A.A.S 82

-Communication: Media Production, A.AS 81
+Communication: Media Production, Certificate 83

-Communication: Photography, A.A.S.
-82
+Communication: Photography, A.A.S84

-Graphic Design, A.A.S 83
+Graphic Design, A.A.S 85

-Graphic Design: Digital Illustration, Certifica te84
+Graphic Design: Digital Illustration, Certificate86

-Graphic Design: Print Production, Certificate e84
+Graphic Design: Print Production, Certificate86

-Interactive Design, A.A.S., Certificate 85
+Interactive Design, A.A.S., Certificate 87

-Music Education, A.F.A 86
+Music Education, A.F.A

-Music Foundations, A.F.A 87
+Music Foundations, A.F.A 89

-Music Performance, A.A 88
+Music Performance, A.F.A90

-Theatre Arts, A.A.
-89
+Theatre Arts, A.A91

-Theatre Arts: Entertainmen Technology, A.A.S., Certifica
+Theatre Arts: Entertainment Technology, A.A.S., Certificate 92